AlexTDWilkinson/CoolEasy/README.md

     let mut page = vec![];

-    // If the page is interactive, often this will conditional rendering based on form submissions.
+    // If the page is interactive, often this will conditional rendering based on form submissions (see basic example for details)

     page.push(html! {
     <div>